Guide to Natural Gas Alarm Safety

 Learn how natural gas detectors work, where to install them, and how to protect your home from methane leaks with fast, reliable gas alarm safety guidance.

-You should have a natural gas alarm in your home if you use any gas-fueled appliances such as a stove, furnace, boiler, water heater, dryer, or fireplace.
-These appliances rely on gas connections that can leak over time due to aging components, loose fittings, or accidental damage.
+You should have a methane gas alarm in your home if you use any natural gas-fueled appliances such as a stove, furnace, boiler, water heater, dryer, or fireplace.
+These appliances rely on natural gas connections that can leak over time due to aging components, loose fittings, or accidental damage.

 Many homeowners rely on the “rotten egg” smell added to natural gas as their primary warning sign.
 While this odorant (mercaptan) can help identify leaks, it is not always reliable.